Gastroesophageal Reflux in Dogs

 The reflux of gastric acid, other components of the gastric juices can cause damage to the protective mucus lining the esophagus.
 The result in dogs is an inflamed condition and a very uncomfortable dog.

 Symptoms of Acid Reflux:

 - Regurgitating of food (spitting up)

 - Evidence of pain (especially when swallowing)

 - Loss of appetite

 - Weight loss

-Recommendations for Acid Reflux in Dogs
+Natural Support for Acid Reflux in Dogs

 Treating acid reflux in dogs with use of supplements is not always recommended.
 The jury is still out on if and when supplements can be used for canine acid reflux.
 Some evidence shows that enzymes work, while other information suggests that enzymes may slightly worsen the condition in some animals.
 Probiotics are always a good idea for dogs with GERD.